A Python Library for Exploratory Data Analysis on Twitter Data based on Tokens and Aggregated Origin-Destination Information: Library usage

 {

 }

 Figure \ref{fig:mx-ca-sa-ru} presents mobility as the number of travels in Mexico, Canada, Saudi Arabia, and Russia.
 The following code lines compute mobility in all the countries.
 The first line counts the trips that occurred within the country and the inward and outward movement.
-The information is arranged in a {\em pandas' DataFrame} or a dictionary, depending on whether the {\em pandas}' flag is activated.
+The information is arranged in a {\em pandas' DataFrame} if the {\em pandas}' flag is activated; if the flag is deactivated, then dictionary objects are used.
 The second line retrieves the mobility for the countries of interest, i.e., Mexico (MX), Canada (CA), Saudi Arabia (SA), and Russia (RU).
 The third line plots the mobility and performs a moving average of seven days.

 {

 }

 Figure \ref{fig:mexico_mobility_weekday} presents the information as a percentage.
 The percentage is computed using a baseline period, which corresponds to the 13 weeks previous to the event of interest.
 The baseline statistics can be computed using different procedures; in this contribution, two are described; one using the weekday and using a clustering algorithm, particularly k-means.
 The \emph{text models} library has two classes; one computes the percentage using weekday information, namely MobilityWeekday, and the other using a clustering algorithm, i.e., MobilityCluster.
 The following code lines compute the percentage using the weekday information; the code is similar to the one used to produce Figure \ref{fig:mexico_mobility_weekday}.
 The first sixth lines compute Mexico's mobility, and then the seventh and eighth lines transform the data into a matrix where the columns are the weeks, and each row is the different day of the week.